AnthonyFrank-Ordonez/AnthonyFrank-Ordonez/README.md

-- 👋 Hi, I’m @AnthonyFrank-Ordonez
+Hi There 👋
-- 👀 I’m interested in ...
+Tony Here,
-- 🌱 I’m currently learning ...
+- ⚒ I'm currently working on some of my python projects!
-- 💞️ I’m looking to collaborate on ...
+- 🐍 with the help of modules from docs.python.org
-- 📫 How to reach me ...
+- 👀 I’m interested in the field of data science and software engineer that's why I'm currently studying it.

 <!---
 AnthonyFrank-Ordonez/AnthonyFrank-Ordonez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.